 Do – Set goals, plans, and implement strategies working towards disrupting systems of oppression.
 Design classrooms and instruction that demonstrates your critical understanding of theory, research, and high-quality teaching practices.

 Reflect – Engage in various opportunities to reflect on your practice, including self-reflection, shared reflection within Communities of Reflection and Practice, and instructor, family, and child feedback.

 Improve – Plan and implement improved teaching practices, grounded by your knowledge, skills, and your own and others’ reflections of your practice.

 Community-Based Learning Experience

 Community-Based Learning Experience is an integral part of the ECE practice-based curriculum and will be guided by your instructors.
 We believe early childhood professionals learn by applying knowledge through action, observation, and reflection.
 Working with children, other professionals, and families enriches your learning experience as you connect knowledge and practice in community contexts.
 Those already working with children in an early learning setting can complete community-based learning experience at their current jobs, while others can connect with early learning sites in their community.

-ECE students live around the world, and uncertainty around COVID-19 continues to exist globally.
+ECE students live around the world, and we recognize the profound and varied impacts of our present time.
 Your safety is very important to us and we will offer accommodations that will meet your needs and support your learning.

 The College of Education provides opportunities for students to expand their learning through a variety of school and community based activities.
 Students interested in exploring the impact of research have the opportunity to work with faculty on current research projects in a plethora of areas.

 The Undergraduate Research Program facilities research experiences for UW students.
 These opportunities often lead to students being mentored through the process of completing and presenting their research experience at the Undergraduate Research Symposium, as well as other local and national research conferences.